Religious Studies and Music (BA)

 You may study religion through texts, poetry, art, film, biographies, fieldwork and drama.
 You will be introduced to key ideas about ritual, gender and place that provide a dynamic foundation for further study across a range of modules offered in your second and third years.
 You will also have the option to study one of the original languages of religious texts on offer.

-In Music, this is essentially a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
-You will receive core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
+In Music, year one provides the foundations for you to take advantage of the creative and intellectual benefits of higher education.
+You will receive instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.